Chapter 24: Carbonara

 The radiator ticked.
 Rook’s ear twitched.

 She stopped.
-The next part was there — she could feel it, the shape of it pressing against her teeth the way a name presses when you almost remember — but it wouldn’t come as a sentence.
+The next part was there — she could feel it, the shape of it pressing against her teeth like a name when you almost remember — but it wouldn’t come as a sentence.
 It came as pieces.

 “A solitary watch,” she said.
 And then nothing.
 Her hand moved to the cushion between them.